 - Motley Fool Options

-You receive two stock picks as a Motley Fool Stock Advisor customer every month, always at the same time on Thursday.
-That means that you can easily prepare for the next investment advice members receive.
+Members receive two stock picks as a Motley Fool Stock Advisor customer every month, always at the same time on Thursday.
+That means that members can easily prepare for the next investment recommendations members receive.
 The fool stock picking service sends trade alerts via email, and the stock advisor picks also get published on their website.

 Motley Fools motto is “Smarter Happier and Richer,” and to archive those goals, they let their team of inhouse-analysts analyze the market to come up with recommendations of companies that already have positive earnings per share but also have potential in price movements.